apify/apify-docs/docs/storage/dataset.md

 [Apify API](https://docs.apify.com/api/v2#/reference/datasets)

 Talk about the API and provide links to several endpoints, such as update, create, get list of datasets.

+ADD HOW TO ADD DATA USING THE PUT DATA ENDPOINT

 ## [](#hidden-fields) Hidden fields